 Scott Collins earned a Bachelors of Music degree in Music Composition from Berklee College of Music and a Master of Fine Arts degree in Multi-Focus Guitar Performance from California Institute of the Arts.
 His playing on fretted and fretless instruments, draws from a wide range of western and non-western music and he specializes in real-time composition.
 Currently, he performs with the group KoriSoron.

+Most recently Scott can be heard on the 2017 episode of the Cartoon Network animated series The Powerpuff Girls “Electric Buttercup” episode.
 Scott is a featured baglama (Turkish lute) performer on the Sony Playstation, God of War 2 video game and a soloist on the track “Come Alive” from the RedLynx Trials Evolution game.
 In addition to numerous live performances, he has toured in the U.S., the U.K, and Germany, performed in the world premier of composer Glenn Branca’s “Hallucination City”, the U.S. premier of Composer Tim Brady’s, “Twenty Quarter Inch Jacks”.
 In theater, he was the composer and Musical Director for the Siena College production of “Child Soldier” and co-composed and performed the thematically improvised score for the About Productions stage adaptation of Norman Klein’s “Bleeding Through” with Vinny Golia.

 Scott specializes in real-time visual scoring has accompanied a number of short silent films and longer films including – Nosferatu, The Cabinet of Dr. Caligari, Broken Blossoms, Faust, The Unholy 3, Phantom of The Opera, and Page of Madness.
 In 2009, he and Carmina Escobar accompanied Solu (Mia Mikela) in a live sound and visual improvisation as part of Solu’s residency at USC’s Visions and Voices series.